6 min read

-When becoming a parent, the world of child development can be overwhelming, especially when considering speech, language and communication.
-It's often a world we haven't even considered until now.
+As you enter parenthood, the world of child development can be overwhelming, especially when considering speech, language, and communication.
+It's often a world parents haven't even thought much about until now.

-Whether we are speaking to teachers, health visitors or speech therapists, there is a lot of new information for any parent to digest and understand.
-Therefore we thought it would be useful to break down some of the frequently used terms in the area of Speech and Language to give you a better understanding of what it all means!
+Whether we are speaking to teachers, health visitors, or speech therapists, there is a lot of new information for any parent to digest and understand.
+So, we thought it would be useful to break down some of the frequently used terms in the area of Speech and Language to give you a better understanding of what it all means!

-Main terms to better understand your SLP or pediatrician:
+Main terms to better understand your speech therapist or pediatrician:

 When professionals talk about “speech” they are talking about the sounds that we make when we say words.

-Some children find it hard to hear, learn and make these sounds when they speak, often leaving their speech unclear.
-A child making a speech error might say “tat” instead of “cat”, or “fis” instead of “fish”.
+Some children find it hard to hear, learn, and make these sounds when they speak, resulting in unclear speech.
+A child making a speech error might say “tat” instead of “cat,” or “fis” instead of “fish.”

-All children make speech errors at some stage in their develop as learning speech sounds is a gradual process, normally starting at around 6 months when they babble, up until about 6 years.
+All children make speech errors at some stage in their development.
+Learning speech sounds is a gradual process, normally starting at around 6 months when they babble, up until about 6 years.

 Some children require more time and help to develop their speech sounds and may need some extra support.
-You can start off by taking the Speech Blubs assessment as it will give you an indicator of your child’s sound development so far and will let you know if it might be helpful to contact your local speech and language therapy team.
+You can start off by taking the Speech Blubs assessment, as it will give you an indicator of your child’s current sound development, and will let you know if it might be helpful to contact your local speech and language therapy team.
 There are also great activities on the app for learning and practicing the early sounds in a fun and interactive way.

 Language is split up into two parts, our understanding of language (receptive language) and our use of language (expressive language).

-The age children develop their receptive and expressive language differs from child to child and there is a wide variation of “normal”.
-Children can have difficulties with either or both of these areas, however if you are concerned you can take the Speech Blubs assessment and contact your local health visitor or speech and language therapist.
+The age children develop their receptive and expressive language differs from child to child, and there is a wide variation of what is “normal.”
+Children can have difficulties with either or both of these areas, however, if you are concerned you can take the Speech Blubs assessment and contact your local health visitor or speech therapist.

 The Speech Blub App is full of language resources you can check out and use to support your child’s development in this area.

-Our children need to not only hear the words we say, but also make sense of them, understanding the vocabulary, how the words go together and what the speaker is trying to communicate.
+Our children need to not only hear the words we say, but also make sense of them, understand the vocabulary, hear how the words go together, and understand what the speaker is trying to communicate.

-By the time a child is approaching their first birthday we would expect them to follow a simple one word command, by 2 years a two part command and by 3 years a 3 step command.
-By 4 years we would expect then to understand stories and more complex language such as adjectives and concepts.
+By the time a child approaches their first birthday, we would expect them to follow a simple one-word command, by two years a two-part command, and by three years a 3-step command.
+By 4 years, we would expect then to understand stories and more complex language such as adjectives and concepts.

-At 1 years they are likely to have a handful of words, at 2 years around 50 words and by years they will often be starting to put little sentences together.
-By 4 years we would expect sentences to be used most of the time and for strangers to understand what they are saying.
+At one year they are likely to have a handful of words, at two years around 50 words, and by three years they will often start to put little sentences together.
+By four years, we would expect sentences to be used most of the time and for strangers to understand what they are saying.

 Children develop these skills over time, often from their experiences.
 These skills come more naturally to some than others.
-A baby often develops use of eye contact, smiling, responds to name and learns to recognise those familiar to them within the first 12 months.
-Up to the age of 2 years they start exploring their own emotions and learn they are their own independent person.
-Once they turn 3 they start to develop an awareness of other people’s emotions and are able to take turns.
-By 4 years they start to develop awareness, understanding and some control over their own emotions.
+A baby often develops the use of eye contact, smiling, responds to her/his name, and learns to recognize those familiar to them within the first 12 months.
+They start exploring their own emotions and learn they are their own independent person up to the age of two years.
+Once they turn three, they start to develop an awareness of other people’s emotions, and are able to take turns.
+By four years, they start to develop awareness, understanding, and some control over their own emotions.

-Social skills are a complex area of child development and children greatly vary (much like adults) in their emotional and social needs and preferences.
-Many children struggle with social skills such as controlling emotions, turn taking and sharing however its worth keeping an eye out and chat to a health visitor or speech and language therapist if you are concerned.
+Social skills are a complex area of child development, and children vary greatly (much like adults) in their emotional and social needs and preferences.
+Many children struggle with social skills such as controlling emotions, turn-taking, and sharing.
+However, it’s worth keeping an eye out and chatting to a health visitor or speech therapist if you are concerned.

-Modelling – means using language so your child can listen and eventually copy.
+Modelling – means using language so your child can listen, remember, and eventually copy.

-Generalisation- when a skill they have learnt in a therapeutic activity is carried over to day to day life.
-E.g. they may learn “cat” in the Speech Blubs app.
-Generalisation would be the child then naming a cat when they see one in real life.
+Generalization – when a skill they have learned in a therapeutic activity is carried over to everyday life.
+For example, they may learn “cat” in the Speech Blubs app.
+Generalization would be the child then naming a cat when they see one in real life.

-Phonemic awareness – the ability to listen to, think about and breakdown the sounds within a spoken word e.g. breaking down “telephone” into t-e-l-ee-f-o-n
+Phonemic awareness – the ability to listen to, think about, and breakdown the sounds within a spoken word, for example, breaking down “telephone” into t-e-l-ee-f-o-n.

-Articulation – the movement of facial features to create the speech sounds – the lips, tongue, jaw, palate
+Articulation – the movement of facial features to create the speech sounds – the lips, tongue, jaw, and palate.

 Grammar – the rules of language on how words can be put together to make sentences.

-Dysfluency – when smooth and flowing speech is interrupted with repetition or lengthening of sounds, words or pauses (blocks) – aka stammering/stuttering
+Dysfluency – when smooth and flowing speech is interrupted with the repeating or lengthening of sounds, words, or pauses (blocks) – aka stammering/stuttering

-Glue ear – a hearing loss caused by build up of fluid behind the ear drum.
+Glue ear – hearing loss caused by buildup of fluid behind the ear drum.

-Voice – in Speech and Language Therapy refers to the quality, pitch, breathiness and volume of a person’s voice
+Voice – in speech therapy it refers to the quality, pitch, breathiness, and volume of a person’s voice.

-Direct therapy – Where the Speech and Language Therapist works with the child doing specific therapy activities to target a chosen area.
+Direct therapy – Where the speech therapist works with the child doing specific therapy activities to target a chosen area.
 The child is aware therapy is taking place.

-Formal Assessment – formalised assessments allows a Speech and Language Therapist to do a controlled test which they can then compare the (often numerical) results to a control group of children the same age.
+Formal Assessment – formalized assessments allows a speech therapist to do a controlled test with which they can then compare the (often numerical) results to a control group of children the same age.

-Informal Assessment – informal assessments may be done by a Speech and Language Therapist, teacher, parent or therapy assistant to observe, comment on and test skills using activities, play or tests that are not standardised.
+Informal Assessment – informal assessments may be done by a speech therapist, teacher, parent, or therapy assistant to observe, comment on, and test skills using activities, play, or tests that are not standardized.